-- 7.1 Issues may be raised directly with the Compliance Director, or may be received via the Ethics Committee.
-The Compliance Director shall, in the event of a concern being raised or a complaint being made, attempt to find an immediate informal resolution if this can be found, and will seek to prevent escalation of a concern wherever this proves possible, if necessary in consultation with her fellow Directors. - 7.2 The Compliance Director may offer mediation as a quick, fair and inexpensive way of resolving an issue with the consent of a complainant and the member/registrant (the subject of a complaint).
-Mediation is a confidential and consensual process whereby a resolution agreement might be reached), The parties consent to the appointment of the individual named as mediator in their case.
-The Mediator shall act as an advocate for resolution and shall use their best efforts to assist the parties to reach a mutually acceptable resolution.

-- 7.3 If a concern or complaint cannot be informally resolved, or in the case of informal resolution being insufficient or inappropriate to deal with the gravity or magnitude of the concern, then a formal process outlined in paragraph 7a) to 7o) becomes necessary.
-Whether or not mediation has begun (and if it has it shall terminate forthwith), the Compliance Director shall in fairness to the member/registrant (subject of the complaint) inform that person that the matter or concern or complaint is so serious that mediation is inappropriate and that disciplinary proceedings are contemplated.
-The complainant then becomes a witness in disciplinary proceedings against the member/registrant, who shall have no further direct contact with the complainant. - 7.4 The Compliance Director shall enquire into the nature of the concern and identify the parties involved.
-The formal disciplinary process shall proceed according to the following rules a) to o) - a) Concerns and complaints will be examined by Panels specially assembled for the purpose of examining and resolving issues of unprofessional behaviour, technical incompetence and business malpractice. - b) Panels will be comprised of an Alliance Executive Officer who will chair the panel, a Healthcare Practitioner who has no connection to the Alliance or the foot care professions, and a Lay Person with a particular interest in the wellbeing of the public. - c) Care will be taken to exclude from the constitution of a Panel any person with direct involvement or personal vested interest in the matter under consideration. - d) The Investigating Panel shall consider whether there is a case to answer and shall consider the assembled evidence and take statements and testimony from the complainant and the Practitioner.
-The Practitioner may submit that there is no case to answer and the Investigating Panel may agree or disagree with that submission.
-Where the Investigating Panel decide there is a case to answer they shall marshal the statements, evidence, copy documents and prepare a case summary outlining any issues of fact and proceed to refer the case to the Adjudication Panel and pass the evidence to the Adjudication Panel; where it is decided there is no case to answer then the Investigation Panel shall so report to the Compliance Director who may in her absolute discretion offer informal resolution by mediation.
-In either case the parties shall be informed of the decision and the next steps to be taken. - e) The Adjudication Panel will examine the case, interview witnesses, consider the evidence, and determine a course of action deemed to be just, fair and appropriate.
-They may apply sanctions ranging from requiring an undertaking, a period of refreshment or re-training, to striking the registrant from the Accredited Register and Alliance membership.
+- 7.1 Issues may be raised directly with the Compliance Director or may be received via the Ethics Committee.
+The Compliance Director shall, in the event of a concern being raised or a complaint being made, attempt to find an immediate informal resolution if this can be found, and will seek to prevent escalation of a concern wherever this proves possible. - 7.2 If a concern or complaint cannot be informally resolved, or in the case of informal resolution being insufficient or inappropriate to deal with the gravity or magnitude of the concern, then formal process outlined in paragraph 7 a) to n) becomes necessary.
+The complainant then becomes a witness in disciplinary proceedings against the member/registrant, who shall have no further direct contact with the complainant. - 7.3 The Compliance Director shall enquire into the nature of the concern and identify the parties involved.
+The formal disciplinary process shall proceed according to the following rules..... - a) Concerns and complaints will be examined initially by the directors.
+The practitioner will be asked to make a statement and produce a copy of their treatment record.
+The practitioner may submit that there is no case to answer and the Investigating Panel may agree or disagree with that submission.
+Where the Directors decide there is a case to answer they shall marshal the statements, evidence, copy documents and prepare a case summary and proceed to refer the case to the Ethics Committee for their consideration. - b) The Ethics Committee will examine the case and report their recommendation to the directors. - c) The directors may apply sanctions ranging from requiring an undertaking, a period of refreshment or re-training, to striking the registrant from the Accredited Register and Alliance membership.
 One option is to impose an interim order a period of suspension on a registrant while investigations are ongoing, an appeal is being heard, or otherwise, to protect the public.